zhang-mickey/computational-geometry/README.md

-**Given a convex polygon P as an array of its n vertices in sorted order along the boundary.
+**6.5 Given a convex polygon P as an array of its n vertices in sorted order along the boundary.
 Show that, given a query point q, it can be tested in time O(log n) whether q lies inside P**

-**Given a y-monotone polygon P as an array of its n vertices in sorted order along the boundary.
+**6.6Given a y-monotone polygon P as an array of its n vertices in sorted order along the boundary.
 Can you generalize the solution to the previous exercise to y-monotone polygons?**

-**Design a deterministic algorithm, that is, one that does not make random choices, to compute the trapezoidal map of a set of non-crossing line segments.
+**6.8Design a deterministic algorithm, that is, one that does not make random choices, to compute the trapezoidal map of a set of non-crossing line segments.
 Use the plane sweep paradigm from Chapter 2.
 The worst-case running time of the algorithm should be O(n log n)**